Admin Measure Summary

 The CDFW 2014 Ecosystem Restoration Program Conservation Strategy contains conservation priorities for addressing nonnative invasive species (NIS) under the Strategic Goal 5.
 CDFW Invasive Species Program leads implementation activities to prevent, control, and educate about NIS.
 These priority actions are currently being implemented:

-- The Nutria Eradication Program, established in 2019 and continuing in 2020, conducts surveillance and trapping of nutria in the San Joaquin Valley to prevent their continued spread into the Delta.
+- The Nutria Eradication Program, established in 2019, conducts surveillance and trapping of nutria in the San Joaquin Valley to prevent their continued spread into the Delta.
 Trapped nutria are removed from the Delta.
 Nutria Identification Flyer and Nutria Pocket Guide aid in field identification of nutria.

 - CDFW Bay-Delta Region conducts ongoing fish surveys/monitoring in the Delta.